diffix/reference/docs/computing noise.md

 Here the noise is proportional to the absolute difference, and so the attacker is unsure if the victim AID1[1] was in the first query or not.

 The general observation is that a given row will have some contribution to flattening for all of the AIDs, and so it is only necessary to flatten for one of the AIDs (that with the most flattening).
-Furthermore, is we flatten for all AIDs, then any given row is being flattened multiple times, which we don't want.
+Furthermore, if we flatten for all AIDs, then any given row is being flattened multiple times, which we do not want.

 > TODO: There may be counter-examples, so we might want to look at this more.